-Category 1 – a market process definition error - the market process is incorrect in that the expected results cannot be produced; or
+Category M – a market process definition error - the market process is incorrect in that the expected results cannot be produced; or

-Category 2 – a participant process or system error - the system or process did not execute in accordance with the expected results (i.e. the expected results were correct and the correct data was used but the system or process did not produce the expected results); or
+Category P – a participant process or system error - the system or process did not execute in accordance with the expected results (i.e. the expected results were correct and the correct data was used but the system or process did not produce the expected results); or

-Category 3 – a test script/data error - the market or system requirement or expected result is not correctly reflected in the test script or test data documentation; or
+Category S – a test script/data error - the market or system requirement or expected result is not correctly reflected in the test script or test data documentation; or

-Category 4 – an execution error - the process did not execute in accordance with the expected results (e.g. the expected results were correct but were not achieved because incorrect data was used)
+Category E – an execution error - the process did not execute in accordance with the expected results (e.g. the expected results were correct but were not achieved because incorrect data was used)

 Severity Classification